knulli-cfw/knulli.org/docs/play/retro-achievements.md

 !!! warning "Error 419"

-    It is currently not possible to access your collected *Retroachievements* from the main menu.
-There is a change needed on the RetroAchievements API in order to be able to display your history of earned achievements in EmulationStation.
-Once the needed change is made by RetroAchievements, we will re-enable this feature in EmulationStation.

-    However, even if you cannot **look** at your collected achievements, you can still **collect** achievements by following the steps below!
+    While you can add your credentials to **collect** Retro Achievements, it is currently **not possible** to **look at** your **collected** Retro Achievements from the main menu.
+Any attempt to do so will result in an error message, referring to "Error 419".
+Our developers are aware of the issue and are working on a solution.

+    Until the issue is resolved, you can still look at your collected Retro Achievements from within **RetroArch**: Launch your game and press ++"Function"+++:material-gamepad-circle-down: to bring up the RetroArch GUI and find *Achievements*.

+    Additionally, if the *RetroAchievements* option in the main menu annoys or confuses you, you can hide it from the main menu: Press ++"Start"++ to bring up the main menu, head to *Game Settings* and find *RetroAchievement Settings*.
+Here, you can toggle *Show RetroAchievements entry in main menu* on or off.

 ## Setup